Self Control (Agents of S.H.I.E.L.D.): Plot

 The LMDs convince the other agents that Simmons and Johnson are the LMDs while Simmons finds Agents Piper, Davis and Prince and tries to tell the truth.
 Johnson overpowers the LMDs and the agents believe Simmons after seeing Mack's mechanical parts.
 They all plan to escape the base to Zephyr One, S.H.I.E.L.D.'s plane.
 At the base entrance, they find the May LMD, whom Coulson had been keeping in storage and the Coulson LMD had awakened.
 The latter tasked the May LMD with detonating explosives if the agents tried to escape; however, since she was initially programmed with the real May's personality, she instead lets them go.
 The agents successfully take off in the Zephyr, just as the May LMD detonates the explosives, destroying all the LMDs and the base.

 Johnson and Simmons hack into the Framework from the Zephyr, while Piper, Davis, Prince and Rodriguez watch over their bodies.
-They find a different world due to Radcliffe changing one regret for each living person that had been uploaded to it: Johnson is in a relationship with the dead traitor Grant Ward, who is alive in the Framework; Simmons is dead; Fitz is rich; Coulson is an anti-Inhuman school teacher; Mack lives with his daughter, Hope, who is alive in the Framework; and May works for Hydra, who have replaced S.H.I.E.L.D.
+They find a different world due to Radcliffe changing one regret for each living person that had been uploaded to it: Johnson is in a relationship with the dead traitor Grant Ward, who is alive in the Framework; Simmons is dead; Fitz is rich; Coulson is an anti-Inhuman school teacher; Mack lives with his daughter, Hope, who is alive in the Framework; and Melinda May works for Hydra, who have replaced S.H.I.E.L.D.